-In early 2011, NWB Bank decided that future profits would be added to the reserve to the maximum extent possible as long as the leverage ratio is below the proposed 3% Basel III requirement.
-NWB Bank believes that the Basel "one size fits all" approach results in a leverage ratio requirement that is inconsistent with business models and risk profiles of European public sector banks.
-NWB Bank believes that there is still a chance of the final wording of the CRD IV offering specific parties such as public-sector banks more tailored treatment with respect to the leverage ratio.
-In the run-up to 2018, the Bank's policy is geared to gradually approximating the 3% leverage ratio that is still currently expected to become mandatory.
+NWB Bank's policy is that future profits would be added to the reserve to the maximum extent possible as long as the leverage ratio is below the proposed 3% Basel III requirement.
+NWB Bank believes that the Basel 'one size fits all' approach results in a leverage ratio requirement that is inconsistent with business models and risk profiles of European public sector banks.
+The new leverage ratio may result in excessive capitalization, which is inefficient and permanently reduces shareholder returns.
+Maintaining a capital base that is commensurate with NWB Bank's risk profile will cause additional expenses to NWB Bank and, hence, the Dutch government.
+The Managing Board remains in discussions with the regulatory authorities and continues to object to applying the 3% leverage ratio.
+NWB Bank intends, and expects other specialist lenders to the public sector in the Netherlands and other European countries, to advocate for a suitable capital requirement for public sector banks.
+The authorities have taken cognizance of the objections raised by NWB Bank to the leverage ratio.
+The CRD IV explicitly states that when reviewing the impact of the leverage ratio on different business models, particular attention should be paid to business models which are considered to entail risk, such as mortgage lending and specialized lending with regional governments, local authorities or public sector entities.
+NWB Bank therefore believes that specific parties such as public-sector banks may be subject to a more tailored treatment with respect to the leverage ratio.
+In January 2014, the Basel Committee on Banking Supervision (BCBS) announced a modified method for calculating leverage ratios, which will apply to banks with effect from 1 January 2018.
+Based on the new method, which will result in a permanent increase in leverage ratios, NWB Bank's ratio would have come to 1.9% at year-end 2013.
+In the run-up to 2018, NWB Bank's policy is geared to gradually approximating the 3% leverage ratio that is still currently expected to become mandatory.
 Besides retaining future profits, NWB Bank will consider other options for increasing its leverage ratio in the years ahead.